-· If you didn't get to speak to all the companies at the fair, can't remember someone you spoke with or if you missed a company you wanted to meet email Suzanne for contacts.
+- If you didn't get to speak to all the companies at the fair, can't remember someone you spoke with or if you missed a company you wanted to meet, check Handshake or email Suzanne for contacts.

-· Set goals for yourself.
+- Set goals for yourself.
 Put time aside to work on this as if it were a weekly class assignment.
 Maybe you decide you'll devote 2 hours a week to your job search.
-Or that you'll apply to 6-10 companies during winter break.
+Or that you'll apply to (or follow up with) 6-10 companies during upcoming weekends.
 Make it actionable, and measurable.

-· Still not getting any interviews or interested in companies who weren't at our career fairs?
-Make a list of your 'dream' employers and ask PGP if they have any contacts there.
+- Still not getting any interviews, or interested in companies who weren't at our career fairs?
+Make a list of your ‘target’ employers and research their openings.
+Check handshake and PGP News for ideas, as well as some of the many industry-specific resources PGP has curated.

-· Thinking about research for next summer?
-Watch for PGP's REU Party that will take place in early December.
+- Thinking about research for the summer?
+Review the research opportunities available at Olin and elsewhere.
 Start to get familiar with the National Science Foundation which funds many REU's each year - you can find their site here.

-· Set attainable goals: I will apply to 10 companies before the end of the semester or I will attempt to get an interview by Thanksgiving or Right now I need to focus on school-work but over winter break I will start applying to companies.
+- Set attainable goals: I will apply to 10 companies before the end of the month, or I will attempt to get an interview by Spring Break, or Right now I need to focus on school-work but over Spring Break I will start applying to companies.